Konfekt/filepicker.vim/README.md

 # Picker selection

 - Auto-detect order: `lf`, `ranger`, `yazi`, `nnn`.
-- Prefer a specific picker:
-    - `let g:filepicker_prefer = 'lf'`  " or 'ranger', 'yazi', 'nnn', or an absolute path like '/usr/bin/ranger'
+- Prefer a specific picker by `let g:filepicker_prefer = 'lf'` or 'ranger', 'yazi', 'nnn', or an absolute path like '/usr/bin/ranger'
-    - Must be executable.
 - If none is available, falls back to `netrw`.

 # Options